 When I first exhibited these photographs the response was either very positive, or extremely negative.
 I recall a young gallery owner from Edinburgh who claimed in harsh wording that old people should keep their cloths on.
 The atmosphere around nudity involving people over 35 seems more relaxed now, 15 years later.

 When I created these images, I was intrigued by couples.
 Mainly because I felt inadequate in most of my own relationships.

 This is the first series I shot that became successful in 1977.
 First exhibit was at Photo Gallery Cyclope in Brussels.
 This particular series has been published countless times over the years.

 In 1996 I started a website for Dutch literature and art.
 Of course that involved portraying most of the artists featured in this web magazine.

 If there is one theme that stayed with me over me the years it is gender diversity.
 The first photographs date back to 1976.

 Girls are the easiest to photograph.
 They are still exploring themselves which is a fascinating process to capture with a camera.

-At age 50 I decided to photographically catalogue all human sexual expression in the form of portraits.
-I thought this would be a five year project but I see now there is no end to the diversity of human sexuality.
+At age 50 I decided to photographically catalog all human sexual expression in the form of portraits.
+I thought this would be a five-year project but I see now there is no end to the diversity of human sexuality.